Blood pressure sometimes called arterial blood pressure is the pressure exerted by circulating blood against the walls of blood vessels.

 Discovery of blood pressure!
-Stephen Hales, a British veterinarian who in 1733 inserted a brass pipe into the artery of a horse and connected the pipe to a glass tube.
-He noticed that the blood through the glass tube rose and concluded that pressure was pushing the blood.
+Stephen Hales, a British veterinarian who in 1733 inserted a brass pipe into the artery of a horse and connected the hose to a glass tube.
+He noticed that the blood through the glass tuberose and concluded that pressure was pushing the blood.
 However, Hales had no way to measure the pressure and prove his theory.

-What are the factors determine your Blood Pressure?
+What are the factors that determine your Blood Pressure?

-The pressure in your arteries depends on a couple of key factors; they are baroreceptors (pressure sensors in arteries & veins), blood volume, heart’s ability to pump, cardiac output, heart rate, and blood vessel elasticity.
+The pressure in your arteries depends on a couple of crucial factors.
+These factors are baroreceptors (pressure sensors in arteries & veins), blood volume, heart’s ability to pump, cardiac output, heart rate, and blood vessel elasticity.

 - Baroreceptors – are pressure sensors in your body.
 Healthy blood pressure maintenance depends on the ability of baroreceptors to measure the pressure.

-- Hearts ability to pump - Proper functioning of heart valves is important for the heart's ability to pump blood through the body.
-Regurgitation (valve leakage), stenosis (valve narrowing), and atresia (valve not developed properly in a child) are some heart’s inability to pump blood properly.
+- Hearts ability to pump - Proper functioning of heart valves is vital for the heart's ability to pump blood through the body.
+Regurgitation (valve leakage), stenosis (valve narrowing), and atresia (valve not appropriately developed in a child) are some heart’s inability to pump blood properly.

 - Heart Rate - Heart rate is the measure of the number of heart contractions per minute (bpm).
 The heart rate can vary according to your body's oxygen requirement and how well it excrete carbon dioxide.